ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/middleware.md

 ## GraphQLServerOptions

-We can influence the behavior of the middlewares registered by `MapGraphQL` using `GraphQLServerOptions`.
+We can influence the behavior of the middleware registered by `MapGraphQL` using `GraphQLServerOptions`.

 ### EnableSchemaRequests